-As part of this report, we have attached design drawings for the construction of this new access bridge.
-The design drawings show the subject bridge location and the details of the new access bridge installation.
+As part of this report, we have attached design drawings for the construction of the replacement access bridge.
+The design drawings show the subject bridge location and the details of the new replacement access bridge installation.
 The design drawings are attached to the back of this report and are labelled Appendix "REI-E".